Call (888) 784-1722 Mon-Sat 8:30-5:00 PST

 Alpha acids: 12.0-14.0% w/w

-Yield: 1800-2400 lb/acre
+Yield: 1700-2200 lb/acre

 Hops are dioecious, meaning there are separate male and female plants.
-You will receive female rhizomes.
+You will receive female rhizomes that produce female flowers.
 Hops are native to the temperate zones of the northern hemisphere.
-They are found wild in western Europe, Asia and North America.
-Under good conditions, hops are a prolific vine, will produce from 1/2 to 2 pounds of dried flowers per plant.
+They are found wild in western Europe, Asia, and North America.
+Under good conditions, hops are a prolific bine, producing from 1/2 to 2 pounds of dried flowers per plant.